SimonNordon4/serialize-interface-generator/Unity_SerializeInterfaceGenerator/Assets/SerializeInterface/ReadMe.md

 (05/08/2023)

 - Added support for Lists
+- Readonly Lists will be serialized as long as they are not null.
-- No longer attempts to serialize readonly fields.
+- No longer attempts to serialize readonly interface fields.
+- Fixed an issue where Attributes that weren't in the global namespace would not be found.
+- Fixed an issue where the attribute would attempt to Serialize non interface fields.

 ### Update 1
 (28/07/2023)